-Building on the Future Earth Program for Early-phase Grants Advancing Sustainability Science (PEGASuS), which aims to build effective research communities around three major themes:
+The Future Earth PEGASuS 2 — Ocean Sustainability project builds on the Future Earth Program for Early-phase Grants Advancing Sustainability Science (PEGASuS), which aims to develop effective research communities around three major themes:

 - Integration of water, energy and food management

 - Prediction of and adaption to rapid changes in ecosystems

 - Sustainable management of ocean resources